 All of this activity is resulting in unprecedented interest around data unions, which are attracting investment and members in the order of millions across the world.

-If you’d like to know more about the upcoming regulations and how data unions fit in, we have a guide to them published soon - sign up to our email newsletter list at the bottom of the Resources page and you’ll be the first to know!
+If you’d like to know more about the upcoming regulations and how data unions fit in, read our guide to the new EU data regulations - sign up to our email newsletter to keep up with future news and details of Pool events